webaverse-studios/lore-engine/datasets/data/banters.md

 - I've got a plan, you've got a plan, we're all gonna die.
 Let's go.
 - You can't kill what's already killed.

+# Name
-Name: Battle
+Battle
+# Description
-Description: Battle taunt
+Battle taunt
+# Character:
-Character: Buster the Robit
+Buster the Robit
-Banters:
+# Banters:
 - Come on, can't we all just get along?
 - Two swords, one enemy.
 It's a tough decision.
 - You know what they call a robot with no power?